chadbohannan/application-layer-network/arduino/ESP32_BLE_UART/README.md

-Build and upload to ESP32 with Arduino IDe
+Build and upload to ESP32 with Arduino IDE to deploy a BLE echo service.

+Run the python scripts from a PC to scan for and connect to the devices.

+OR

 Use mobile app to interact with devices.